-- California strongly recommends that all eligible individuals get vaccinated against COVID-19 and remain up-to-date to protect oneself and reduce transmission of the virus. - b.
+- a.
+California strongly recommends that all eligible individuals get vaccinated against COVID-19 and remain up-to-date to protect oneself and reduce transmission of the virus. - b.
 Additionally, children have fallen behind on receiving other vaccines over the course of pandemic, placing them and their communities at increased risk of falling ill from other vaccine-preventable illnesses.
 Schools should review statutory requirements for vaccination requirements for entry into K-12 schools.
-Visit <a href="School School S
+Visit Shots for School for information.